All Episodes

 Have you been checking your email today, Rush?

-Yes, uh I've checked them each and every day in the in the commercial break.
+Yes, I've checked them each and every day in the commercial break.

 Barack Obama's campaign sent out an email saying he will be the first sitting president to take advantage of early voting, and he wants everyone else to do it too.

-And Rush, I think uh things are just going so terribly and downhill he hopes he gets all that early vote out because by election day it's not gonna be a good story.
+And Rush, I think things are just going so terribly and downhill, he hopes he gets all that early vote out because by election day, it's not going to be a good story.

 This is exactly the kind of thing that I'm talking about.

-I am not on the Obama mailing list, but members of my staff are to be able to keep my inbox becoming befected.
+I am not on the Obama mailing list, but members of my staff are, to be able to keep my inbox from becoming buffected.

-But I get people I got well, I'm not gonna give their names.
+But I get people, I got, well, I'm not going to give their names.

-Their fundraising mailing list, this kind of stuff for the White House.gov, the Americans for forward action, whatever the hell his groups are.
+Their fundraising mailing list, this kind of stuff for thewhitehouse.gov, for the Americans for Forward Action, whatever the hell these groups are.

 We get them all.